lwhitty/image-builder-lab/README.md

 - Select t2.micro machine type (or image type of your choice), then click "Review & Launch"
 - Click "Launch"
 - Select either "Create a key pair" or "Use existing key pair, click the acknowledge box, then select "Launch Instances"
-- Use your private key via SSH to access the resulting EC2 instance
+- Use your private key via SSH to access the resulting EC2 instance as ec2-user
 ### Switch to user "student" to verify that your custom user was created in the image build
 ```
 $ su student